 Be prepared to address and support clients' reasons and motivations for quitting.
 Have materials to provide to clients that make the case for the importance of cessation.

-See Appendix O on pg.
-58 for Substance Abuse and Mental Health Services (SAMHSA) flier on Benefits and Tips of Quitting for Good
+See Appendix O for Substance Abuse and Mental Health Services (SAMHSA) flier on Benefits and Tips of Quitting for Good